-So, apparently, the U.S. Chamber of Commerce wants to challenge global warming, in court:
+So, apparently, the U.S. Chamber of Commerce wants to

 The U.S. Chamber of Commerce, trying to ward off potentially sweeping federal emissions regulations, is pushing the Environmental Protection Agency to hold a rare public hearing on the scientific evidence for man-made climate change.